kuzudb/kuzu-docs/docs/extensions/httpfs.md

 # httpfs Extension

 The `httpfs` extension extends Kùzu filesystem by allowing reading from/writing to files hosted on remote file systems.
-For file hosted on HTTP(s) filesystem, only reading is supported.
-For object storage using the S3 API, the `httpfs` extension supports both reading/writing/globbing files.
+It only supports reading files over plain HTTP(S), but when using object storage via the S3 API, the extension supports reading, writing and globbing files.

 # Usage

-`httpfs` is an official extension developed and maintained by Kùzu Inc.
+`httpfs` is an official extension developed and maintained by Kùzu.
 It can be installed and loaded using the following commands:

 ```sql